 David S. Siroky, PhD

-Department of Political Science, University of Florida.
+Professor of International Relations, Department of Political Science, University of Florida.

 Director, Violence, Conflict and Security Lab